 Pentagon says it's investigating Sen. Mark Kelly for breach of military law after video that urged defying illegal orders

-Washington — The Pentagon indicated that it's investigating Democratic Sen. Mark Kelly of Arizona, a former U.S. Navy Captain, after he was among a group of lawmakers who released a video calling on service members and members of the intelligence community to "refuse illegal orders."
+Washington — The Pentagon said it's conducting a review of misconduct allegations against Democratic Sen. Mark Kelly of Arizona, a former U.S. Navy Captain, to determine whether he should be recalled to active duty to face court-martial proceedings.
+Kelly was among a group of lawmakers who released a video last week calling on service members and members of the intelligence community to "refuse illegal orders."

-In a social media post, the Pentagon said it had received "serious allegations of misconduct" against Kelly, saying "a thorough review of these allegations has been initiated to determine further actions, which may include recall to active duty for court-martial proceedings or administrative measures."
+In a social media post Monday, the Pentagon said it had received "serious allegations of misconduct" against him, and "a thorough review of these allegations has been initiated to determine further actions, which may include recall to active duty for court-martial proceedings or administrative measures."

+Defense Secretary Pete Hegseth shared the Pentagon's post and referred to the lawmakers as the "Seditious Six."
+Noting that five of the six lawmakers do not fall under the Pentagon's jurisdiction, he added that Kelly does.

+"[T]he Department is reviewing his statements and actions, which were addressed directly to all troops while explicitly using his rank and service affiliation-lending the appearance of authority to his words," Hegseth said.
+"Kelly's conduct brings discredit upon the armed forces and will be addressed appropriately."

 Kelly told CBS News that he learned about the investigation via social media.